Frank J. Tipler

 Frank Jennings Tipler (born February 1, 1947) is an American mathematical physicist and cosmologist, holding a joint appointment in the Departments of Mathematics and Physics at Tulane University.
 Tipler has written books and papers on the Omega Point based on Pierre Teilhard de Chardin's religious ideas, which he claims is a mechanism for the resurrection of the dead.
 He is also known for his theories on the Tipler cylinder time machine.
-His work has attracted criticism from many, for example Quaker and systems theorist George Ellis, who has argued that his theories are largely pseudoscience.
+His work has attracted criticism from many, for example cosmologist George Ellis, who has argued that his theories are largely pseudoscience.

 Biography

 Tipler was born in Andalusia, Alabama, to Frank Jennings Tipler Jr., a lawyer, and Anne Tipler, a homemaker.
 Tipler attended the Massachusetts Institute of Technology from 1965 to 1969, where he completed a Bachelor of Science degree in physics.
 In 1976 he completed his PhD with the University of Maryland.
 Tipler was hired in a series of postdoctoral research positions at three universities, with the final one being at the University of Texas, working under John Archibald Wheeler, Abraham Taub, Rainer K. Sachs, and Dennis W. Sciama.
 Tipler became an associate professor in mathematical physics in 1981 and a full professor in 1987 at Tulane University, where he has been a faculty member ever since.